-Continuous Check data sources
+Continuous Crim data sources

 - Checkr Real-Time Data: Over 22M county criminal checks are executed by Checkr every year.
-Continuous Check subscribers benefit from this data source by “listening” for hits from any check done by Checkr for a subscribed candidate across the entire platform.
+Continuous Crim subscribers benefit from this data source by “listening” for hits from any check done by Checkr for a subscribed candidate across the entire platform.

 - Online criminal databases: Checkr monitors National Criminal databases, Electronic County databases, the Global Watchlist database, and the Sex Offender Registry for subscribed candidates.
 Hits from these databases are used as pointers to identify which County Criminal Records to search for more complete records.
-When found, information from the County Criminal Records are included in the report returned for the Continuous Check subscription.
+When found, information from the County Criminal Records are included in the report returned for the Continuous Crim subscription.